Working Toward Retirement Goals With IRAs

 Why contribute to an IRA?

 Traditional IRA - offers tax-deferred growth potential.
-You pay no taxes on any investment earnings until you withdraw or “distribute” the money from your account, presumably in retirement.1 Additionally, depending on your income, your contribution may be tax-deductible.
+You pay no taxes on any investment earnings until you withdraw, or “distribute,” the money from your account, presumably in retirement.1 Additionally, depending on your income, your contribution may be tax-deductible.
 Traditional IRA contributions can be made at any age if you or your spouse, if filing jointly, have earned income.

-If you or your spouse are covered by a workplace retirement plan (WRP), such as a 401(k), 401(b), SEP, and SIMPLE IRA2, the deductibility of your IRA contribution depends on your modified adjusted gross income (MAGI).
+If you or your spouse are covered by a workplace retirement plan (WRP), such as a 401(k), 401(b), SEP, and SIMPLE IRA2, the deductibility of your Traditional IRA contribution depends on your modified adjusted gross income (MAGI).
 Your income must be at or below the MAGI limits in order to qualify for a deduction.

-If you, or your spouse, if filing a joint tax return, have earned income and your MAGI must be at or below the phase-out range to be eligible to contribute to a Roth IRA.
+You, or your spouse, if filing a joint tax return, must have earned income and your MAGI must be at or below the phase-out range to be eligible to contribute to a Roth IRA.
 There are no age limits for making a Roth IRA contribution.

 Also, you can convert a Traditional IRA and QRP to a Roth IRA.
 Be aware you will owe ordinary income tax on the taxable portion you convert but not the IRS 10% additional tax for early or pre-59½ distributions (10% additional tax).
 However, taking a distribution from your Traditional IRA or QRP to pay the taxes due on the Roth conversion will result in additional income taxes and if you are under 59½, the 10% additional tax.

 Roth IRA owners do not have to take RMDs during their lifetime.